justinthelaw/opera/README.md

 # Contributing

-Do you have a burning question, or maybe you spotted a glaring issue in ghe code or new area of improvement?
-Join our [Discord Server](https://discord.gg/aJbE2xfQYC) to get the fastest response and join us in building Opera!
+Do you have a burning question, or maybe you spotted an issue or new area of improvement you'd like to discuss?
+If yes, please join our [Discord Server](https://discord.gg/aJbE2xfQYC)!

 ## Pull Requests